jsofra/bin-packing-blog/blog.md

 </li>
 <li>Poor scheduling
 <ul>
 <li>Since we have fewer workers than tasks, tasks will be scheduled across workers in the cluster.
 At the end of the process we can see a number of very large tasks were running.
 This is inefficient as better scheduling would have allowed for a number of smaller tasks to run in parallel to the larger tasks.
-We can still see unused capacity in the cluster.</li>
+We can still see unused capacity in the cluster, in fact we see that at the end of the run only 3 of the 4 executors are being utilised, the four has not been scheduled any further work.</li>
 </ul>
 </li>
 <li>Not enough hardware